-Whether it be for expanding your business, purchasing equipment, or other significant expenses, long-term business loans can give you the funding you need to grow your business.
+Whether it be for expanding your business, purchasing equipment, or other significant expenses, they can give you the funding you need to grow your business.

-Long-term business loans typically carry fixed interest rates, repayment terms of up to 10 years, and are usually secured — meaning, you will likely have to put up collateral in order to borrow a long-term loan.
+These typically carry fixed interest rates, repayment terms of up to 10 years, and are usually secured — meaning, you will likely have to put up collateral in order to borrow one.

 Long-Term Business Loan Benefits

 Long-term business loans offer a number of enticing benefits including:

 These benefits, among others, make them a great solution for businesses in need of significant funding.